-From playing cards to buying vending machine fruit, here are some of the most ridiculous taxes across the USA.
+From playing cards to local delicacies, here are some of the most ridiculous taxes across the fifty United States.

 Foolish Food Taxes

-Clams aren’t the only food subject to weird taxes in Maine.
-As the country’s main distributor of blueberries, Maine takes a cut from anyone who grows, purchases, sells, or handles blueberries within the state—to the tune of an extra 1.5 cents per pound.
+Thinking you’ll opt for natural sugar and shave off your tax bill?
+As the country’s main distributor of blueberries, Maine takes a cut from anyone who grows, purchases, sells, or handles blueberries within the state — to the tune of an extra 1.5 cents per pound.

-Choose your sweets wisely in Illinois.
-The state’s 6.25% “candy tax” only applies to confectionary treats without flour.
+Choose your sweets wisely in Illinois, which takes it to the next level.
+The state’s 6.25% “candy tax” only applies to confectionary treats made without flour.
 Sorry, Skittles.
 We’re opting for Twix in Illinois.

 5) Sliced Bagels